Panic!: Sunrise: A Song of Two Humans

 In line with the anxieties of its time, Sunrise‘s town-and-country drama also rhymes with our own, saturated as it is with panicky discourses over the sinister influences—political, sexual, criminal—supposedly lurking in major cities and sanguine appeals to the imagined security of rural life.
 Featuring the dazzling, kinetic cinematography of Charles Rocher and Karl Struss, and originally released with a synchronized orchestral score, Sunrise is a technical and aesthetic landmark of silent cinema.

-Nicholas Baer (author of Historical Turns: Weimar Cinema and the Crisis of Historicism) will join moderator Patrice Petro (Dick Wolf Director of the Carsey-Wolf Center) for a post-screening discussion of Sunrise: A Song of Two Humans.
+Nicholas Baer (author of Historical Turns: Weimar Cinema and the Crisis of Historicism) joined moderator Patrice Petro (Dick Wolf Director of the Carsey-Wolf Center) for a post-screening discussion of Sunrise: A Song of Two Humans.

 Biographies